vinitshetty16/Retail-Product-Analysis-Using-SQL-Insights-from-Woolworths-Listings/README.md

 - Which product categories have the highest average pricing?
 - Are new products more expensive than existing ones?
-- What percent of products are online-only?
+- What percentage of products are online-only?
 - Which products are missing critical pricing data (PPU)?
 - Which brands have duplicate listings?
 - Which categories generate the most revenue?